MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_BINARY_MQTT.md

     - `pMqttCallbackCollector`: datatype *SD_MQTT.CallbackCollector*, pointer to the MQTT callback collector, required to register FB for subscriptions on a certain topic.

 - PublishReceived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.

-- InitMqttDiscovery: Sets all config needed for letting Home Assistant discover the dimmer automatically.
-	- `name `: The name show in Home Assistant frond-end
-	- `overruleId`: set to 'FB_DO_SW_001' for instance name, or overule to e.g. 'My_Switch_001'
-	- `icon `: specify icon.
-Default 'mdi:lightbulb'
-	- `MqttDiscoverPrefix`:  pointer to string prefix for the MQTT discover topic
-	- `Device `:The device show in Home Assistant
-	- `meta `: OPTIONAL Free field for meta data.
-Only visible in MQTT

 ### **MQTT Event Behaviour**
 Requires method call `InitMQTT` to enable MQTT capabilities.